 Recording

-- No mechanism to track users who have authorised / not authorised
+- There is no mechanism to track users who have authorized / not authorized

 - No opportunity to include multi-factor authentication